-Six Essential Tips for Labor Preparation at Home
+Six Essential Tips for Labor Preparation at Home - Acupuncturist Approved!

 Going into labor is the most anticipated part of pregnancy - it’s almost time to meet your baby.

 Waiting for labor can be challenging in the last weeks of pregnancy; you might be ready for your baby to come, or you might be scared (or both).
 You also might not feel so great.
 Maybe you are faced with an induction date or worried about how things went during your last birth.
+We recommend prenatal acupuncture at our Petaluma acupuncture clinic to help you through the process of preparing for labor, and you can try these practices at home to support you in the weeks leading up to your birth.

 No matter your current experience, how your birth will happen and when it will happen is filled with uncertainty.